Government Benefits for Special Needs: SSI, SSDI & Medicaid Coordination (2026)

 • Organizational payees (nonprofits, social service agencies) can serve when no suitable individual is available

 If your child has both an SNT and a representative payee, coordinate between them.
 The payee handles the monthly benefit check for basic needs; the trustee handles trust funds for supplemental needs.
 Clear communication prevents gaps and overlaps.
+If siblings will play a role as payee or trustee, make sure everyone understands who handles what.

 The Age 18 Benefits Transition